About

 Our goal is to remain as unbiased as possible.

-We take tedious notes, and compare even the tiniest of details.
-Everything goes into a spreadsheet for analysis from the dimensions of the product to cost comparisons, user ratings, etc:
+Everything goes into a spreadsheet for analysis from the dimensions of the product to cost comparisons, user ratings, etc.

 Tent Product Ratings & Review System

-We then cut through all noise and narrow down our choices to just a few that would be an excellent fit for our audience.
-This is where we deliver the most value since doing this on your own would take a lot of free time and coffee.
+We then cut through all the noise and narrow down our choices to just a few that would be an excellent fit for our audience.

-ALSO SEE: How We Test and Review Tents
+MORE DETAILS: How We Test and Review Tents

 How we Make Money